We’ve all been there.

 For those of you who have used Listify to create their website, feel free to post any information that could be of help to our readers.

 And for those of you, who need help setting up Listify, we would be more than happy to help you.
-Here’s how we setup listify theme on your website. 🙂
+Here’s how we can set up the Listify theme on your website. 🙂

 You can’t deny Airbnb’s incredible popularity spurt.
 Since its launch in 2008, it grew to a $1 Billion company in merely three years.
 Today it contains over 800,000 listings in around 192 countries.